 The importance of conducting a noise impact assessment for your next construction project: Health and Safety

 The human ear can only tolerate a certain level of noise.
 For example, noises of 100 decibels will start to damage the ear after just a quarter of an hour of exposure to that noise.
 At just 10 decibels lower, you will be able to withstand up to two hours of constant exposure before damage will start to occur.
 This damage can include permanent or temporary hearing loss and hearing disturbances such as tinnitus.
 In some cases, loud noises can completely rupture the eardrum, which can be very painful and take weeks to heal.
 Thus, having an accurate idea of how much noise (in decibels) will be generated by your construction project will indicate how dangerous the project will be for the health and safety of the workers and other personnel on site, and for the general public.
-The noise impact assessment will help you to see where you need to provide your workers with ear protection to ensure that they do not suffer ear damage.
+The Noise impact assessments will help you to see where you need to provide your workers with ear protection to ensure that they do not suffer ear damage.
 The assessment will also give you an idea of how long you can safely have workers employed continuously on a given task before they will need to take a break to ensure that their ears do not suffer from prolonged exposure to a loud noise.
 Where very loud noises are involved, it is advisable to prevent the general public from entering the site completely.

 Legal compliance and Health and Safety